ntony3419/optimizedselenium/README.md

 from optimizedselenium import common as br_common_act uc = Undetect_Chrome(r"C:\Users\quang nguyen\PycharmProjects\python\optimizedselenium\optimizedselenium\chromedriver_91.exe", None, None, None, False, False) driver = uc.browser_driver()

 with driver: #open the url once to pass the cloudflare test
     driver.get('https://freecoursesite.com')
     #do not put any code inside the with or the cloudflare will detect

 time.sleep(random.randint(10,20))
 title=br_common_act.get_element_by_xpath(driver,10,2,None,'''(//h2[contains(@class,"title")])[1]''').text
 print(title)
 driver.quit()
 </pre>
+It is important to notify line 7 to 9 in the example, the browser must open a cloudflare protected url before the browser can be used for scraping